UtrechtUniversity/yoda/docs/design/python_plugin.md

 ## Calling python code

-Python functions can be called from iRODS rule language rules, as long as the call has no parameters.
+Python functions can be called from iRODS rule language rules.

 Python functions can also be called with irule:
 ```